scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - The script will also update the [Badge References](/guides/badge_references.md) file with the latest badges for your repository under your GitHub username.

 #### Pre-requisites:
+1. In each repository, inside the root project folder, there should be a markdown file called `PRG.md`.
+    - The GitHub Action Workflow (explained below) uses this file to categorize your repositories.
-1. You must have a `Repository Tier` label on each repository (defined in the `PRG.txt` file)
+    - You must have a `Repository Tier` label for each repository for the categorization to work.
-    - In each repository, there should be a folder path that looks like this: `[project_root]/docs`.
-    - Inside the `docs` folder, there should be a file called `PRG.txt`.
         - Change the repository's `Tier` label to match the tier of the repository (Gold, Silver, or Bronze).
+    - There are optioanl labels you can add to your repository as well: `Technology`, `Category`, and `Order`.
-    - See the PRG Tier file used in this repo, [here](/docs/PRG.txt), for an example.
+    - See the PRG Tier file used in this repo, [here](PRG.md), for an example and more information on how to use it.
+2. Also, each repository should have a `docs/` folder in the root of the project.
-2. Also, inside the `docs` folder, there should be a subfolder called `images`.
+    - Inside the `docs/` folder, there should be a subfolder called `images/`.
-    - Inside the `images` folder, there should be a file called `icon-rounded.png`.
+    - Inside the `images/` folder, there should be a file called `icon-rounded.png`.
     - This is the icon that will be used for the project tier table.
         - See the PRG Tier file used in this repo, [here](/docs/images/icon-rounded.png), for an example.
         - See [Brand Guidelines](/guides/brand_guidelines.md) for more details on how to create your own icon.

 > [!NOTE]
 > You can reference your built project tier table in your repository `README` or wherever you see fit.